 In addition to the inclusion of real property liens, we developed a methodology in cooperation with external law firms.
-This methodology is used to assess other property-related security interests for international financings.
+This methodology is used to assess other property-related security interests for international financings, including pledges of unlisted shares in a property company or special-purpose entity.
 On this basis, the rights are taken into consideration for the purpose of the internal loss ratio estimation.